Yao-Ting (Daniel) Huang

 Research interests

-Visuotactile policy learning, multimodal sensor fusion, and force-centric cross-embodiment transfer for dexterous manipulation.
+Visuotactile learning, multimodal sensor representation, and cross-embodiment transfer for dexterous manipulation.

 Current projects